 General Behaviour Expectations

-- Chewing gum is not permitted on School grounds.
-Students caught by staff members with chewing gum will result in a Tuesday afternoon detention
+Chewing gum is not permitted on school grounds.
+Students caught by staff members with chewing gum will result in a lunchtime detention

 I care for others

 I am a responsible citizen

 There are areas of school life in which there are very clear policies for all students at St Columba:

 St Columba Anglican School believes that every person in the School should be valued, cared for, and safe.
 This means that bullying behaviour has no place in this School.

 Bullying typically includes an abuse of power ( which can be based on physical, age, psychological, racial or numerical victimisation).
 It may include physical intimidation, violence, persistent teasing, verbal abuse, picking on someone over a period of time or deliberately marginalising a fellow student and is a problem that causes serious distress.
 Therefore, the issue of bullying is the responsibility of everybody in the School.
 This should be understood, freely talked about and worked at so that all students feel safe and comfortable at school.